Villanova beat No. 14 Florida State for AdvoCare title

 "We've grown so much," Wright said.
 "This whole season we've got to have a growth mindset."

-Gillespie had nine point to help Villanova take a 26-25 halftime lead.
-The Wildcats (eight) and Florida State (nine) combined for 17 turnovers.
+Gillespie had nine points to help Villanova take a 26-25 halftime lead.
+The Wildcats (eight) and Florida State (nine).

 UAB 68, Canisius 58